vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/sizing.md

 ## Sizing Process

-Sizing a GemFire cluster involves iterative testing and measurement.
-To size a GemFire cluster effectively, follow these steps:
+Sizing a Tanzu GemFire cluster involves iterative testing and measurement.
+To size a Tanzu GemFire cluster effectively, follow these steps:

 1. Domain Object Sizing: Estimate the size of your domain objects, then calculate total memory requirements based on the number of entries.